brad-do/nb-miscellany/README.md

 ## college_tuition_vs_starting_salary.ipynb
 Here, I take a crack at drawing a cool bubble chart in matplotlib with college tuition and salary data.

+## divmod_ftw.ipynb
+Some code demonstrating the Python divmod function.

 ## download_them_all.ipynb
 A notebook demonstrating a way to download a whole bunch of files on a website all at once.